elbombardi/squrl/docs/01_requirements/README.md

 # Short URL Web App:

-- The Short URL Web App will be written in GO lang to support concurrency.
+- The Short URL Web App will be written in Golang to support concurrency.
-It will utilize the Postgres database.
+- It will utilize the Postgres database.
 - There will be no backend management functionalities.
 - All ShortURLs will be created exclusively through APIs.